LUXOPHIA/OpenCL/README.md

 #### ▼ 2.5.2.
 Sampler
 The sampler object (`TCLSamplr`) defines the interpolation method to get the pixel color in real-number coordinates.
+The `TCLSamplr` class is generated with the 'TCLContex' class as an argument.
 > `Object Pascal`
 > ```Delphi
 > _Samplr := TCLSamplr.Create( _Contex );